intechstudio/grid-documentation/docs/wiki/more/element-referencing.md

 ---
-title:      Element Referencing
+title: "More about: Variables"
 slug: element-referencing
 description: How to refer to a Control Element by number.
 tags: [Logic, Local, Global, Self, Function, Variables]
 ---

-# Calling functions and variables, element referencing

 In Grid Editor, both variables and functions have a **place** where they are stored/called, and a way they can be called upon, a **name**.